GcImaging vs. ImageSharp on .NET Core

 Other Imaging APIs (licensed or free) that support .NET Standard are also emerging.
 These options offer alternatives, so developers can find the best API for their project requirements.

 In this article, we’ll discuss features, imaging API use cases, and top reasons why you would want to choose to work with an imaging API.

 GrapeCity Documents for Imaging API

-Recently, we released Documents for Imaging, an imaging library that can create, load, modify and save images in .NET Standard 2.0 applications with full support on Windows, macOS, Linux, AWS Lambda and Azure Functions.
+Recently, we released Documents for Imaging, an imaging library that can create, load, modify and save images in .NET Core with full support on Windows, macOS, Linux, AWS Lambda and Azure Functions.

 The library is a feature-rich API that can load images of popular formats like BMP, JPEG, TIFF, GIF and PNG, apply advanced image processing techniques and save them back.
 You can read/write images, modify images (like rotate, crop, resize, convert images).
 You can apply effects such as dithering and thresholding effects on grayscale images, as well as apply effects on RGB images.
 You can also draw and fill graphics on images, draw advanced text with full font handling, apply advanced TIFF features and much more.

 Comparing GcImaging vs. ImageSharp

 GcImaging supports creating, editing, and saving TIFF images, the format preferred to store multiple raster images of different pixel depths.

 The following features are supported when working with TIFF images: